DirtFrosting/TROLLCODE/README.md

 is estoric programming language, something like a mix of basic and LOLCODE

-as of 12/03/2021 (the date of opening this repo) i have numbers working soon comes the fun...
+as of 12/03/2021 (the date of opening this repo) i have numbers working. soon comes the fun...